Nightmarius/tablut-bot/README.md

 To get access to the npm command, you must add the buildpack for nodejs: `heroku buildpacks:set heroku/nodejs --index 1`.
 Putting it at index 1 ensures that gradle is used as the primary buildpack but npm is installed first.
 Unfortunately the nodejs buildpack requires you to have a package.json in the root folder, so that's why there is an empty package.json in the root folder.
-You can check the installed buildpacks with `heroku buildpacks`
+You can check the installed buildpacks with `heroku buildpacks`.